lucks/open-notebook-boilerplate/README.md

 # Open Notebook Boilerplate

 This is a sample structure for hosting your own version of the [Open Notebook](https://github.com/lfnovo/open-notebook).
 This will run the application and its infrastructure, as well as setup folders for persistence customization.
+Check out the [docs page](https://www.open-notebook.ai/features.html) for more details on how to use all features.

 ## Clone this repository